 - Loss of interest in hobbies

-If a family member or friend is displaying these behaviors, they may be struggling with cocaine abuse.
+If a family member or a friend is displaying these behaviors, they may be struggling with cocaine abuse and addiction.
 While cocaine addiction is treatable, it can cause some significant health concerns.

-Cocaine abuse can lead to a variety of physical health issues including, but not limited to: asthma, respiratory infections, higher likelihood of developing HIV, dementia, hepatitis C, pneumonia, stroke, damage to the nasal cavity, heart attacks, or even a coma.
-It can also contribute to the development of long-term mental health conditions like depression and anxiety.
+The more an individual uses cocaine, the more their brain will adapt to the drug.
+As they develop a tolerance to the drug, this individual will continue to need more and more cocaine to experience the same “high”.
+This can easily lead to cocaine abuse and addiction.
+Cocaine abuse can lead to a variety of physical health issues including, but not limited to asthma, respiratory infections, higher likelihood of developing HIV, dementia, hepatitis C, pneumonia, stroke, damage to the nasal cavity, heart attacks, or even a coma.
+Abusing cocaine can also lead to an addiction, so it’s important to watch for the signs of a cocaine addiction.
+Some signs of a cocaine addiction include the behavioral symptoms listed above.
+Using cocaine can also contribute to the development of long-term mental health conditions like depression and anxiety.

-People who use or abuse cocaine are at a high risk for experiencing an overdose, which could be deadly if it goes untreated.
-Symptoms of cocaine overdose include trouble breathing, nausea, vomiting, chest pain, nausea and vomiting, sweating, confusion, tremors, anxiety, panic, and paranoia.
-If you witness someone overdosing on cocaine, contact emergency medical services as soon as possible.
+Additionally, people who use or abuse cocaine are at a high risk for experiencing an overdose, which can be fatal if left untreated.
+Symptoms of cocaine overdose include trouble breathing, nausea, vomiting, chest pain, sweating, confusion, tremors, anxiety, panic, and paranoia.
+If you witness someone overdosing on cocaine, contact emergency medical services so you can get them help as soon as possible.

 Cocaine Addiction Treatment Options

-If you think that a loved one may be addicted to cocaine, approach them with care and concern.
-Express that you care for them and you just want them to be happy & healthy.
-Try not to judge your loved one or criticize them for their actions.
-Be prepared for some push-back; they may not want to admit that they have a problem right away.
-As long as you show your loved one that you are there for them and will help them get the help they need, they will eventually come around.
+If you think that a loved one may be addicted to cocaine, it’s important to approach them with care and concern.
+You should express that you care for them, and you just want them to be happy and healthy.
+It’s vital not to judge your loved one or criticize them for their actions.
+And you should be prepared for some push-back; they may not want to admit that they have a problem right away.
+The most important thing you can do is show your loved one that you’re there for them and will help them get the help they need.

-Many organizations and substance abuse treatment centers offer programs tailored to individuals who are addicted to cocaine.
-Cocaine addiction does not require medical detoxing, but it does call for psychological assistance and monitoring.
+Many substance abuse treatment centers like Silver Pines offer programs tailored to individuals who are addicted to cocaine.
+Cocaine addiction doesn’t require medical detoxing, but it does call for psychological assistance and monitoring.
 Treatment for cocaine addiction typically includes a combination of medication, therapy, 12-step programs, support groups, educational resources, career assistance, mindfulness exercises, a nutrition plan, and more.